mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-Next, we want to loop through the POST body to pull out the JSON representing our Restaurants:
+Next, we want to loop through the POST body to pull out the JSON representing our `Restaurants`:
 ```
 for json in requestJson {